Edragon/edragon.github.io/Chip-dat/Infineon-dat/IOR-dat/IOR-dat.md

 It utilizes International Rectifier’s proprietary HEXFET power MOSFET as the output switch, driven by an integrated circuit photovoltaic generator of novel construction.

 The output switch is controlled by radiation from a GaAlAs light emitting diode (LED) which is optically isolated from the photovoltaic generator.

+## L2203N

+- VDSS = 30V
+- RDS(on) = 7.0mΩ
+- ID = 116A

+HEXFET® Power MOSFET

+IRL2203NSPbF / IRL2203NLPbF

 ## ref